Washington DC

 Parking at the National Zoo - Washington DC

-Is there street-parking?
-The National Zoo is located within Washington DC, so there is not a lot of street parking in the neighborhood.
-On Connecticut Avenue NW, there are a few parking meters within 4 blocks, but they all have a time limit of 2 hours.
-However, two hours is not enough time to enjoy your time at the National Zoo and be back to your car on time.
-Note: It will take about four hours to see the whole zoo.
+On Connecticut Avenue NW, there are a few parking meters within 4 blocks of the Zoo, but all the meters have a time limit of 2 hours.
+Note that two hours is not enough time to enjoy your time at the National Zoo and be back to your car on time.
+In fact, it will take about four hours to see the whole zoo.

-Also, the sidestreets off of Connecticut Avenue NW are residential zoned.
-That means you must have a parking decal showing that you are a resident of the neighborhood.
-If you do not have a decal, you will get a parking ticket if you park more than 2 hours.
+Also, the sidestreets off of Connecticut Avenue NW are residential zoned parking areas.
+This means that you must have a parking decal showing that you are a resident of the neighborhood.
+If you do not have the decal, you will get a parking ticket if you park more than 2 hours.

-Parking lots at the Zoo: There are five parking lots A, B, C, D, E. Parking lots A and B are closer the zoo entrance on Connecticut Avenue NW and to the Visitor Center.
-These lots typically fill up fast because there is less walking to most of the zoo attractions.
+Parking Lots A and B are the closest lots the zoo entrance on Connecticut Avenue NW and to the Visitor Center.
+These lots typically fill up fast because there is less walking to most of the zoo exhibits.

-Parking Lots D and E are at the bottom of the hill.
-These lots fill up last.
-Parking at these spaces means walking uphill to see zoo exhibits at the begining of the day, but downhill to the end of the zoo at the end of the day when everyone's hot and tired.
+Parking Lots D and E are at the bottom of the hill near the Kids Farm (petting zoo).
+These parking lots fill up last.
+If you are bringing kids to the zoo, parking here may be a good choice because you will be walking uphill to see the zoo exhibits at the begining of the day, and downhill at the end of the day when everyone is tired and ready to go home.
 Note: the rental booth for strollers is located near parking lots D and E. Strollers must be returned there at the end of your visit.

 Parking spaces are reserved for disabled guests in Lots A, B, and D.